 flatpak run com.usebottles.bottles

-Create Your First Environment
+Create Your First Bottles Environment on Ubuntu

 When you first launch Bottles, it downloads essential components including Wine runners and DXVK.
 This one-time setup takes a few minutes depending on your internet connection.
 The progress appears in the Bottles interface, and you can create environments once the downloads complete.

-Select an Environment Preset
+Select a Bottles Environment Preset

 Name your environment descriptively.
 For example, use “Work Apps” for office software or “Blizzard Games” for Battle.net.
 Clear naming helps when managing multiple bottles.